AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/connect-data.md

 As you go through the tutorial, ensure your project has the following:

-- Access to the following [product profiles](https://experienceleague.adobe.com/docs/experience-platform/landing/platform-apis/api-authentication.html#select-product-profiles): **Default production all access**.
+- Access to the following [product profiles](https://experienceleague.adobe.com/docs/experience-platform/landing/platform-apis/api-authentication.html#select-product-profiles): **Default production all access** and **AEP Default all access**.
 - The correct [roles and permissions configured](https://experienceleague.adobe.com/docs/experience-platform/landing/platform-apis/api-authentication.html#assign-api-to-a-role).
 - If you decided to use JSON Web Tokens (JWT) as your server-to server authentication method, you must also upload a private key.

-Client on Oauth-Server-to-Server.
-Note the "credential name" (screenshot attached) An admin now has to give the credential key access to make the api call Login to Experience Platform -> Permissions -> Roles -> Default Production All Access -> API credentials Find the credential name added and add that under APi credentials (screenshot attached)

 The result of this step creates a configuration file that you use in the next step.